 Child of God, you were created to create the good, the beautiful and the holy.
 Do not forget this (T-1.VII.2:1-2).

 Those are comforting and inspiring words.
 To create “the good, the beautiful and the holy” – as opposed to making the good enough, the generally pleasing and the something-less-than-sacred-but-not-profane – is to do God’s will.
 To hear his voice and be directed specifically.

-I find that comforting as well.
-My job is not to end my body or hate my body.
-I don’t have to indulge in some ascetic renunciation of physical experience – that’s not the point.
-The point is simply to concentrate on recalling my union with God.
-That act of recollection is really itself sacred – as I recall God, I am recalled by God.
-And my capacity to extend miracles will grow.
+This can be a comforting idea.
+Our job is not to fix our body or make it more lovable.
+We are not called to an ascetic renunciation of physical experience.
+We are simply asked to bring our concentration and focus to recalling our union with God.
+That act of recollection is really itself sacred – as we recall God, we are recalled by God.
+And our capacity to extend miracles expands accordingly.

-Finally, this section restates the principle from Wholeness and Spirit that we are all – even unto Jesus – equal brothers and sisters.
-We are all gifted in identical measure because we are all the Creation of God.
-This principle cannot be stated often enough.
-The illusion of differences – this person is smarter, that one is more successful but luckily I’m better-looking than that other one – are the worldly foundation of conflict and anguish.
-All kinds of horror proceeds from this one basic mistake.
-We are brothers and sisters – without exception.
-Indeed, if Jesus – of all people, of all teachers – repeats that awe is an inappropriate response to him, then how can we possibly justify anything but the most perfect love of which are capable for one another?
+This section restates the fundamental ACIM principle that we are all – even unto Jesus – equal brothers and sisters.
+We are all gifted in identical measure because we are all the unified Creation of God.
+The illusion of differences – this person is smarter, that one is more successful but luckily I’m better-looking than both – are the world’s foundation of conflict and pain.
+Indeed, if Jesus – of all people, of all teachers – repeats that awe is an inappropriate response to him (T-1.VII.5:6), then how can we possibly justify anything but the most perfect love of which we are capable for one another?

 Thus, A Course in Miracles is always teaching us to remember – and in remembering to extend – our self as love.